praabindhp/Thread_Synchronization/README.md

 Java is a class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.

 This Is A Java Program Illustrating The Thread Synchronization & Its Processes

+Synchronization in java is the capability to control the access of multiple threads to any shared resource.
+Java Synchronization is better option where we want to allow only one thread to access the shared resource.